Rmortezanejad/seisDD/specfem2d/README.md

 For a quick test, run the default example with these commands:

-  ./configure FC=gfortran
+  ./configure FC=ifort --with-mpi
+  make clean
   make all
-  ./bin/xmeshfem2D
-  ./bin/xspecfem2D

-and check the output files in ./OUTPUT_FILES/
+and check the examples in EXAMPLES